matthew-brett/barts-setup/barts_setup.md

 #### WIRED

-Nearly all traffic between the COMPUTERISHES and to the NODE goes via a wired Ethernet connection, greatly reducing the WiFi traffic to that from the NODE to internet via the Mesh network.
+Nearly all traffic between the COMPUTERISHES and to the NODE goes via a wired Ethernet connection, greatly reducing the WiFi traffic going to and from the NODE.

 Our current setup is this: